-If you’re yet to experience a spa day or spa treatment, you may be unsure of what to wear on the day.
-Whilst dress codes can vary depending on the spa venue and type of treatment chosen, there are a few basic rules which apply to most spas.
-In this guide, we cover everything you need to know about what to wear - and what to take - along to your spa visit.
+If you have yet to experience a spa day or spa treatment, you may be unsure of what to wear.
+Dress codes can vary, depending on the venue and type of treatment chosen but there are a few basic rules which apply to most spas.
+In this guide, we cover everything you need to know about what to wear - and what to take - to your spa visit.

-If you are staying at one of our luxury spas, there may be a dress code for the restaurant.
-It is a good idea to pack a smart outfit, such as a nice dress or a pair of tailored trousers and a blouse or shirt.
-However, if you are unsure, contact your chosen spa venue ahead of your visit to check the dress code beforehand.
+Once you’ve checked in, you will be encouraged to leave your clothes in a secure locker and put on a robe.
+If you are staying at one of our luxury spa hotels, there may be a dress code for the restaurant.
+It is a good idea to pack a smart outfit, such as a nice dress or a pair of tailored trousers and a blouse or shirt, just in case.
+If you are unsure, contact your chosen spa venue ahead of your visit to check the dress code beforehand.

-You are more than welcome to bring your own robe, however, this is not compulsory.
-Many spas offer a complimentary robe for you to wear during your visit, whilst other spas may charge a rental fee or request a deposit.
+You are more than welcome to bring your own robe.
+However, this is not compulsory.
+Many spas offer a robe for you to wear during your visit.
+Some may charge a rental fee or request a returnable deposit.
 If you book a spa package, this should be listed as an inclusion.
 If in doubt, contact us or the spa ahead of your visit to make sure.

 All spas want their guests to feel comfortable and will try to accommodate them as much as possible.
 So, if you have special requirements, simply contact your chosen spa ahead of your visit.
 Most spas will accommodate different sizes, and there are even spas that make a point of catering to plus-size guests.
 However, if you wish, you may bring your own robe with you.